Different kinds of financial advice to suit different needs

 • What are your financial needs?
 For example, are you looking to set up an ISA to save some money or are you retiring shortly and looking for the best way to access your pension?
 Whether your needs are relatively simple or complicated could help you decide the best type of advice for you.

-• Is cost a big factor in your decision making?
+• How important is cost?
 Robo advice is often the cheapest option, because you won’t be provided with tailored recommendations based on your circumstances.
 But on the flip side traditional advice is likely to be more costly, due to the human interaction and the fact your financial adviser will recommend specific plans to achieve your goals.
 The cost of hybrid advice is usually somewhere in between.

 • Do you feel confident and comfortable looking at financial products and services?
 If you feel comfortable with financial markets and investing, it may be that a digital solution would suit you.
 However, if you’re unsure where to start traditional advice might be more suited to your needs.